aws/aws-sdk-php/docs/guide/migration.rst

 ------------

-Version 3 of the SDK represents a significant effort to improve the capabilities of the SDK, incorporate two years of customer feedback, upgrade our dependencies, improve performance, and adopt the latest PHP standards.
+Version 3 of the SDK represents a significant effort to improve the capabilities of the SDK, incorporate over two years of customer feedback, upgrade our dependencies, improve performance, and adopt the latest PHP standards.

 What's New?